yubin-stackbox/query-practice/README.md

 # Query Practice Solutions
 This repository contains solutions to SQL query challenges from platforms such as **LeetCode** and **StrataScratch** (with more to come in the future).
-The focus is not only on solving the problems but also on writing **optimized, readable, and maintainable code**.
+The focus is not only on solving the problems but also on writing **optimised, readable, and maintainable code**.
 <br>

 ## ✨ Highlights